etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_create_a_Window.md

 For Etendo, to create links (labels that appear blue) to table elements, the system needs to know which window represents the table where a certain element resides.
-In our case, the *Employee Salary* window is used to manage the content of the `HT_Salary` database table.
-Hence, all salary records need to be shown within that window.

-To indicate that, go to the `Application Dictionary` > `Tables and Columns` window, find the `HT_Salary` table and set the *Window* as indicated below:
+To indicate that, go to the `Application Dictionary` > `Tables and Columns` window, find the corresponding table and set the *Window* as indicated below:

 ![](../../../assets/developer-guide/etendo-classic/how-to-guides/How_to_Create_a_Window_6.png)

 ##  Creating the Menu Item

-A menu item is required for the user to be able to call up the new window we developed.
+A menu item is required for the user to be able to call up the new window.
 Using the System Administrator role navigate to `General Setup` > `Application` >`Menu` and create a new record:

 ![](../../../assets/developer-guide/etendo-classic/how-to-guides/How_to_Create_a_Window_7.png)